interactions-py/interactions.py/docs/quickstart.rst

 You will be prompted to a new page.
 Select your guild, click ``Authorise`` and your Bot should show up in your guild.

+Now you can go on with running your bot and creating your first commands!

 Running the Bot
 ***************